SALE! 40% OFF - ONLY $29.99 (reg. $49.99)

 In addition to natural handwriting, a palette interface technology provides all the features you expect from a desktop music notation program on iOS.

-Write in you own handwritting using your finger or a stylus (recommended).
+Write in your own handwritting using your finger or a stylus (recommended).
 Powered by MyScript® and the MusicJOT® music engine, your handwriting will be recognized and rendered.

-If you use a stylus, MusicJOT is already set up to take full advantage of the Apple Pencil with the iPad Pro and Adonit Jot Touch with an interface to allow customization of the styluses behavior including settings for righties and lefties.
+If you use a stylus, MusicJOT is already set up to take full advantage of the Apple Pencil with the iPad Pro and Adonit Pixel with an interface to allow customization of the styluses behavior including settings for righties and lefties.

 It doesn't matter in what order you notate.
 Put in four quarters, then sharp the first quarter, then beam the last two to make two eighths.
 Work as you would with paper and pencil.
 Scratch out to delete.
 Add a new meter, clef or key signature.
 Make a slur or a tie.
 It's the most natural way to write music on iOS.